kokkos/kokkos-core-wiki/README.md

 Fixup path gh workflow
 ```

-* **STEP 9) Update your topic branch, rebasing on origin/main:**<br/>
+* **Step 9) Update your topic branch, rebasing on origin/main:**<br/>

 ```
 git checkout demo/setup
 git rebase main
 ```

-* **STEP 10) Make the desired changes (on your local topic branch), and push to the main project Wiki (of your fork).
+* **Step 10) Make the desired changes (on your local topic branch), and push to the main project Wiki (of your fork).
 Nota bene: you will need to use the `-f` option to push; this option will overwrite existing files.**<br/>

 ```
 git push -f my_wiki demo/setup:master
 ```

-* **STEP 11) Preview your changes by navigating to the main project Wiki of your fork:**<br/>
+* **Step 11) Preview your changes by navigating to the main project Wiki of your fork:**<br/>

 ```
 https://github.com/ajpowelsnl/kokkos/wiki
 ```

-* **STEP 12) If your previewed changes are good, push your local topic branch to your fork of the kokkos-core-wiki to create a pull request.
+* **Step 12) If your previewed changes are good, push your local topic branch to your fork of the kokkos-core-wiki to create a pull request.
 Please note that pushes to your branch will be automatically, immediately deployed to your *fork* of the Kokkos project Wiki.
 You cannot push directly to the `main` branch of the remote repo:**<br/>

 ```
 git push -f ajpowelsnl demo/setup